SohoomlalBanerjee/Comfy-Bricks/README.md

 - **Frontend:**
   - React.js
   - Redux for state management
-  - Axios for handling API requests
+  - Store and manage property images efficiently with Firebase Storage.
-  - Bootstrap for styling
+  - Tailwind for styling

 - **Backend:**
   - Node.js with Express.js